 The soil's Available Water Storage Capacity (AWSC) is the amount of moisture the soil can store between field capacity and the permanent wilting point.
 The AWSC is related to the soil texture and the soil structure.
-Table 2 contains AWSC values for various soil types.
+The above table contains AWSC values for various soil types.